Math problem solving

 Concepts are general organizing ideas.
 Often, a course will cover just a few key concepts, along with their many applications.
 Learn and understand the small amount of information essential to each concept.
 If in doubt, ask the professor what is important for you to “get.”

-Choose a key concept from your course (potentially identified while filling in the course learning tracker), and use the following five categories as a guide for building your understanding of that concept.
+Choose a key concept from your course (identified when you filled in the course learning tracker), and use the following five categories as a guide for building your understanding of that concept:

 (Fleet, Goodchild, & Zajchowski, 2006)

 This tool is helpful for any applied problem-solving situation (e.g. mathematics, physics, statistics, accounting).
-To help learners focus on the process of solving problems, rather than on the mechanics of formula and calculations.
-The focus is on correct application of concepts to specific situations.
-This strategy helps you to increase your awareness of the mental steps you make in problem solving, by “forcing” you to articulate your inner dialogue regarding procedure.
+To help learners focus on the process of solving problems, rather than on the mechanics of formula and calculations, the focus is on correctly applying concepts to specific situations.
+This strategy helps you to increase your awareness of the mental steps you make in problem solving, by “forcing” you to articulate your inner dialogue as you go.

-- Choose a problem-type in your course (potentially identified while filling in the course learning tracker), and analyze/build decision steps for a solved example (from a lecture, from your homework, from a study guide) by answering what was done, how it was done, and why was it done for each step.
+- Choose a problem type in your course (identified when you filled in the course learning tracker), and analyze / build decision steps for a solved example (from a lecture, from your homework, from a study guide) by answering what was done, how it was done, and why was it done for each step.